Suyash906/weighted-load-balancer/README.md

 - For each request the following operations are performed -
     - Pop the max entry from MaxHeap.
     - Output the sever name on console and also save it in result.txt file.
-    - Reduce the capacity and save it in server.txt if the capacity is above 0.
+    - Reduce the capacity of the entry popped out and push it in MaxHeap again if the capacity is above 0.
 - An additional file initial.txt has been used to save the initial state of the server.
-After the all the elements are popped out from the MaxHeap the initial state of the load balancer is restored with the help of this file.
-This gives a cyclic nature to the load balancer
+After the all the elements are popped out from the MaxHeap, the initial state of the load balancer is restored with the help of initial.txt file.
+This gives a cyclic nature to the load balancer.

 ### Steps to run test cases
 - Clear the previous configuration to run a new test case